bash-bastion/hookah/docs/api.md

 Hookah streamlines the process of managing Git hooks.
 This file is a library of functions that can easily be used by hooks written in Bash.
-Use it by prepending your script with the following
+Use it by prepending your hook script with the following

 ```bash
 #!/usr/bin/env bash